kanavphull/colorfull-data/_posts/2022-06-20-NLP_Project_Portfolio.md

 ---
 layout: post
-title: "Classifying Text Messages as Spam or Ham"
+title: "Classifying Text Messages as Spam or Ham using NLP"
 subtitle: "using python, nltk and scikit-learn."
-background: '/img/posts/01.jpg'
+background: '/img/posts/NLP/NLP-bg.jpg'
 ---

 # NLP (Natural Language Processing) with Python